ritvikindupuri/AD-AttackSim/README.md

 **ADversary is a professional-grade, AI-powered cyber range designed for generating hyper-realistic Active Directory (AD) attack scenarios.
 It empowers cybersecurity professionals, red teams, and blue teams to test, validate, and enhance their defensive posture against sophisticated threats in a dynamic and controlled environment.**

-Unlike static training modules, ADversary leverages state-of-the-art AI engines (including Google Gemini and OpenAI GPT) to craft unique, context-aware attack chains based *exclusively* on a user-defined environment.
+Unlike static training modules, ADversary leverages the state-of-the-art **Google Gemini** AI engine to craft unique, context-aware attack chains based *exclusively* on a user-defined environment.
 This strict "source-of-truth" methodology ensures that every simulation is a direct reflection of the provided network, making it an invaluable tool for practical, real-world security training and analysis.

 ---